Follow This Old House online:

 The window type also matters, mostly as it relates to its size and number of panes.
 Here are some common window styles and details about how their size and type affect cost.

-- Bay windows: A bay window consists of three panels of glass that project outward from a home’s exterior.
-The two side panes are typically skewed at a 45-degree angle from the fixed center pane and may be fixed or operable.
-These windows are among the most expensive to replace because of the amount of glass.
+A bay window consists of three panels that project outward from a home’s exterior.
+Because of the multiple panes and angled design, these windows often require custom glass and are among the most expensive to repair.

 Cost of Glass Replacement by Window Type